cjmamo/soapui-junit/README.md

 The next step was to create a mock Web Service in the same project so I have something to run the test suite against.
 Again, there is [documentation](http://www.soapui.org/Getting-Started/mock-services.html) out there on this.
 ![](mock-ws.png)

 Now it was time to start developing the JUnit test case.
 I could have imported into my Java project the SoapUI libraries from the SoapUI distribution.
-But being a sadist, I decided to use Maven : P. In the project's POM, I declared the repo where to find SoapUI and its dependencies:
+But being a sadist, I decided to use Maven :P

+In the [project's POM](/pom.xml), I declared the repo where to find SoapUI and its dependencies:

 ```xml
 <repositories>